indigo-dc/oidc-agent/gitbook/oidc-gen.md

 matched to the correct machine where that client is indeed used.

 ### `--codeExchange`
-When using the authorization code flow the user ahs to authenticate against the OpenID Provider in a web browser and is then redirected back to the application.
+When using the authorization code flow the user has to authenticate against the OpenID Provider in a web browser and is then redirected back to the application.
 To be able to catch that redirect `oidc-agent` usually starts a small webserver.
 If something goes wrong during the redirect (because the web server crashed or no web server was used (`--no-webserver`)) the user can still finish the account configuration generation process.
 In such a case the suer must copy the url he is redirected to from its browser and pass it to `oidc-gen --codeExchange`.
 Then oidc-gen should be able to obtain and save the final account configuration.